 When is orthodontic treatment indicated for younger children?

-Most children would not benefit for orthodontic treatment at a young age.
+Most children would not benefit for orthodontic treatment at a young age (7-8 years old).
 There are, however, specific indications for early orthodontic treatment, and they mostly have to do with bite problems:

 1. Anterior crossbites (one or more upper front teeth biting behind the lower front teeth)